Jim Berry (news anchor): Early life and education

 A native of Chicago who grew up in the city's Hyde Park neighborhood, Berry earned a bachelor's degree in 1977 from Northwestern University's Medill School of Journalism.
-Jim is a member of Alpha Phi Alpha fraternity.
+He is a member of the Alpha Phi Alpha fraternity.

 Professional career

 Berry began his career at WBTV-TV in Charlotte, North Carolina, where he started as a reporter trainee and progressed to being a weekend anchor.
 Berry then joined WJLA-TV in Washington, D.C. as a weekend anchor before switching to the sports desk.

 Berry then joined WSVN-TV in Miami as a sports director, where he worked for six years.
 In April 1994, Berry joined WBBM-TV in Chicago as a sports anchor.

 In August 1996, Berry joined WFOR-TV in Miami as the station's sports director.
 In June 2008, Berry shifted to being a morning news anchor at WFOR.

 Personal

 Berry and his wife, Cheryl Annette Mattox Berry, have two children.
 They live in Palmetto Bay, Florida.